jensw99/CloudDBGuard/README.md

 ## API usage

-This section describes the simple rules one has to follow when using the \acs{API} provided by \dbnamewos .
+This section describes the simple rules one has to follow when using the API provided by FamilyGuard.

-  * Before database interactions can be performed, the current metadata always has to be loaded upfront by calling the constructor method, described in Section \ref{sec:initializing}.
-In order to keep the metadata and the database contents consistent, the \texttt{close} method has to be called after all database related tasks are finished.
-Doing so saves the current table metadata as well as client side indexes of the used \acs{PPE} schemes, if required.
+  * Before database interactions can be performed, the current metadata always has to be loaded upfront by calling the constructor method, described below.
+In order to keep the metadata and the database contents consistent, the "close" method has to be called after all database related tasks are finished.
+Doing so saves the current table metadata as well as client side indexes of the used PPE schemes, if required.
 ```Java
 API api = new API("pathtometadata", "mypassword", true);